-For preparation of Kushta, the drugs are ground and converted into tablet, put into the earthen pot, and sealed by layers of cloth and clay.
+For preparation of Kushta, the drugs are ground and converted into tablet, put into earthen pot, and sealed by layers of cloth and clay.
 These are subjected to calcination by placing them in a pit between layers of cow dung cakes.
 The latter are then ignited.
 The intensity of heat is adjusted by specified number of cow dung cakes and dimensions of the pit.
 After calcination, the pit is allowed to cool completely.
 The earthen plates are taken out and the contents collected.
 Unani scholars prepared Kushta for deep penetration, rapid action, long shelf life and better efficacy of the drug.
-Some of the therapeutic uses of Kushtas are given as follows:
+Some of the therapeutic uses and pharmacological actions of Kushta are as follows:

-Kushta-i Jast showed hepatoprotective activity in CCl4 induced liver damage.
+Kushta-i Jast possesses hepatoprotective activity.

-Kushta-i Shibb elicited protective action against myocardial infarction in rats.
+Kushta-i Shibb has protective action against myocardial infarction.

-Kushta-i Hartāl is found effective in diabetes.
+Kushta-i Hartāl is effective in diabetes.

-Kushta-i Nuqra exhibited analgesic activity against chemical, thermal and electrical noxious stimuli.
+Kushta-i Nuqra has analgesic activity against chemical, thermal and electrical noxious stimuli.

-Kushta-i Ţilā Kalān (Unani gold preparation) augmented cell mediated and humoral immunity.
+Kushta-i Țilā' Kalān (Unani gold preparation) enhances cell mediated and humoral immunity.

-Corrective Drugs (Muslih Adwiya)
+Corrective Drugs (Muşlih Adwiya)

 The scholars of the Unani System of Medicine were aware of various possible adverse effects of some of the drugs.
-Therefore, while describing the characteristics of drugs they mentioned their possible adverse effects, along with their Corrective Drugs (Muṣliḥ Adwiya), e.g. Ipomea turpethum (Turbud) and Citrullus colycynthis (Shaḥm-i Ḥanzal), generally used as laxatives, cause tenesmus, which is corrected by adding Zingiber officinalis (Zanjabīl).
+Therefore, while describing the characteristics of drugs they mentioned their possible adverse effects, along with their Corrective Drugs (Muslih Adwiya), e.g. Ipomea turpethum (Turbud) and Citrullus colycynthis (Shaḥm-i Hanẓal), generally used as laxatives, cause tenesmus, which is corrected by adding Zingiber officinalis (Zanjabīl).
 Likewise, Aloe barbadensis (Sibr), used as an anti-ageing agent, causes intestinal abrasions and tenesmus, which are corrected by Sterculia urens (Katīrā).